AMERICA'S GUN CULTURE: Background checks double in Pa., but expansion of scope unlikely

 In 2020, Commonwealth Court upheld 25 denials and overturned 18 while the Supreme Court upheld five denials and overturned none.

-Merchant Mark Dawes said gun store owners sometimes decides on their own not to sell to prospective customers.
+Merchant Mark Dawes said gun store owners sometimes decide on their own not to sell to prospective customers.

 Dawes owns Gunz N Fun in Mercer County.
 He said gun store owners are unfairly criticized in the face of high-profile mass shootings, especially with unfounded accusations that they knowingly sell to people prohibited from owning firearms.
 That’s a third-degree felony subject to criminal penalty and license revocation for three years.